KarenJoseph/tsunami-security-scanner/README.md

      cd scripts
      bash  TsunamiScanTheseServers.sh -l "172.31.10.93 172.31.21.64 172.31.27.76 172.31.38.67" -n 1 -e https://gloat.es.eu-west-1.aws.found.io:9243 -p <password not conatining ~>
      ```
+    You can also provide a file instead of a servers list

 ## Solution Description
 List of servers to scan is entered into a redis FIFO queue.